feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 2 days

-**Desscription:** As a player, I'd like a set of obstacles to navigate around, to make the gameplay more varied and strategic.
+**Description:** As a player, I'd like a set of obstacles to navigate around, to make the gameplay more varied and strategic.

 **Confirmation:**